Jason2B3/DEV_NOTES/React Next/MUI v5.md

       MuiCssBaseline: {
         styleOverrides: `
           h1 {
-            background: red;
+            margin-bottom: 1.875rem;
           }
         `,
       },
-      // Disable ripple on all Buttons (must use the exact component name)
+      // Disable ripple on all Buttons (must use the exact component name, on API pg)
       MuiButtonBase: {
         defaultProps: { disableRipple: true },
       },